 The Champs-Élysées is famous for acting as the finish line of the notorious Tour de France cycling race and is commonly referred to as the most beautiful avenue in the world.

-Named for the Elysian Fields, the burying place of Greek mythological heroes, the Champs-Élysées was originally built in 1667 as an extension of the Tuileries Garden.
+Named for the Elysian Fields, the burying place of the ancient Greek mythological heroes, the Champs-Élysées was originally built in 1667 as an extension of the Tuileries Garden.

 The Grande boulevard was once the home of the most famous shops in Paris but in recent years has not been a place that locals frequent.
 A renovation of the Champs-Élysées is underway.